 Misleadingly named right-to-work (RTW) laws do not, as some unfamiliar with the term may assume, entail any guarantee of employment for people ready and willing to go to work.
 Rather, by making it harder for workers’ organizations to sustain themselves financially, state RTW laws aim to undermine unions’ bargaining strength.
 Because RTW laws lower wages and benefits, weaken workplace protections, and decrease the likelihood that employers will be required to negotiate with their employees, they are advanced as a strategy for attracting new businesses to a state.
 But EPI research shows that RTW laws do not have any positive impact on job growth.

-- West Virginia Center on Budget and Policy Institute
+- Georgia Budget and Policy Institute

 - Alex Camardelle

 - This Labor Day, we are reminded that there are still anti-labor policies on the books in Georgia that diminish worker power and economic opportunity for all.

 - Unions play a significant role in shaping a better future for Georgia’s workers, their families and the economy overall.